 Whether motivated by elected officials, triggered by Emerald Ash Borer or provoked by a public dispute, you have decided it is time to take a hard look at your tree ordinance.
-Luckily, you’re not alone; many tree ordinances across Wisconsin are out of date or haven’t been fully explored in a long time.
+Luckily, you’re not alone; many tree ordinances across the country are out of date or haven’t been fully explored in a long time.

 By themselves, however, tree ordinances cannot assure that the trees in communities will be protected and well-managed.
 Tree ordinances simply provide the authorization and standards for management and enforcement activities.
 Without an overall strategy, management can be ineffective, and the community forest will suffer.